Andy-James-Osborne/DevHub/README.md

 ## Acknowledgements

-+ Thanks to my fellow Code Institute students for all the support and a special thanks to Ben Fashan for constant support and help for past two weeks of final project.
++ Thanks to my fellow Code Institute students for all the support and a special thanks to Ben Fashan for constant support and help for past two weeks of the final project.
 + Thanks to Iris Smok for all the constant support.